A snapshot overview of schools in Hilversum that are considered (although not necessarily chosen) by English-speaking

 By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
 Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 Schools in Hilversum considered by The Good Schools Guide International

 PYP/ MYP / IB Diploma; ages 4-19; co-ed; day; state; 800 students

 Offers the three stages of the IB programme and also a bilingual programme (TTO) for Dutch passport holders who have finished the Dutch primary system.
 Qualifications for entry include a family with a non-Dutch passport, re-patriating Dutch who are unable to find a place in the Dutch education system or children of families about to move abroad.
-Dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
+Accredited by the Council of International Schools (CIS) and the New England Association of School and Colleges (NEASC).